 Cool Blue Light: Fluorescent Bulbs

 Fluorescent lights were initially a cool blue color temperature light.
 You can recognize them from offices, schools and commercial buildings because they emit a glow that is more like daylight and not as warm.
-In the mid 1980’s the first compact fluorescent light (CFL) was introduced to the market because the long glass tubes of fluorescent light were not conducive to residential spaces.
-At first the CFLs were $30 each!
+In the mid 1980s, the first compact fluorescent light (CFL) was introduced to the market, because the long glass tubes of fluorescent light were not conducive to residential spaces.
+The first CFLs cost $30 each!

 The most wonderful thing about LEDs is that they are incredibly efficient and produce a negligible amount of heat.
 They can also last a lifetime!
 The LED bulbs that we use in The Bright Angle lighting last for more than 50,000 hours or 5 years of being on all the time.

-LEDs are also the first bulb that you can actually have one light that can change temperatures.
+LEDs are also the first bulb that can change temperatures.
 Our favorite bulb to use is an LED Edison bulb that looks like an Edison bulb but instead of a filament it has little led diodes in the middle of the glass bulb.

-Creating a table lamp that would glow with a warm and comfortable glow
+Our goal was to create a table lamp with a warm and comfortable glow

 Studies show that warm light is the best light for relaxation and de-stressing at the end of a long day.
 But warm light also makes you look good and feel good!
 Think about bright cool fluorescents that create a cold environment.
 Cool blue light is great for large officers to simulate sunlight.
 But the light isn’t flattering and can cause anxiety.